Email conversion rate benchmarks aren’t easy to find. Especially if you’re looking for industry-specific benchmarks.

 To improve the click rate, you might want to think about making your emails short and snappy.
 People are much more likely to read a short paragraph than reams of text.

-This is the percentage of emails that failed to reach the recipient.
 This usually means your marketing list is out of date and that email address no longer exists.
-Most people keep the same email address for years, so the hard bounce rate averages just 0.40%.
+Most people keep the same email address for years, so the hard bounce rate averages at 0.40%.

 However, make sure you delete every hard bounce address from your contact list.
-If email filtering software picks up too many hard bounces from your company, there’s a chance you could get marked out for spam.
+If your email filtering software picks up too many hard bounces from your company, there’s a chance you could get marked out for spam.
 So keep that list up to date!

 This is the percentage of customers who unsubscribed after receiving your marketing communication.
 The average rate across all industries is 0.26%, so if you start to see your rate increase, it’s likely a sign that you’re doing something wrong.

 Review your marketing emails and see what might be annoying customers and forcing them to unsubscribe.
 You can also segment your market and offer more targeted emails to customers, this way they’ll only get product offers they might be interested in.

 Remember, the benchmarks are a little different depending on the industry.